Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 **This is a demonstration network meant to just show the training process for this sort of network with MONAI.
 To achieve better performance, users need to use larger dataset like [Brats 2021](https://www.synapse.org/#!Synapse:syn25829067/wiki/610865) and have GPU with memory larger than 32G to enable larger networks and attention layers.**

 #### Example synthetic image
+An example result from inference is shown below:
 ![Example synthetic image](https://developer.download.nvidia.com/assets/Clara/Images/monai_brain_image_gen_ldm3d_example_generation.png)

 ## MONAI Generative Model Dependencies